brendandoner-breathetransport/lpg_analysis/README.md

-This repo is intended to help push clean energy forward and reduce air pollution.
+This repo is intended to help push clean energy forward, reduce air pollution, reduce deforestation and ultimetly help the health of our planet and the humans living on it.

 Please contact me at info@breathetransport.com for any questions or if you would like to collaborate.

 Within the repo you will find models and notebooks that analyze the relationship between: